National Labor Relations Board Sides with Employees on Email Use

 Reach Out to Our Office Today for Help

 If you have been denied your rights as an employee, you should speak with an employment law attorney right away.
 Florida employment discrimination attorney Robert S. Norell represents people in state and federal employment-related actions throughout the greater Fort Lauderdale area.
 With over 20 years of experience in this field, we know how best to represent employee rights.
-Contact us today for a free consultation.
+Contact us today for a free case evaluation.